MaterializeInc/materialize/doc/user/sql/join.md

 our case, either [sources](../create-sources) or [views](../create-views)) into a single table expression.

-Materialize's support for `JOIN` is radically simplified from most streaming platforms, and generally provides unrestricted access to `JOIN`s.
+Materialize has much broader support for `JOIN` than most streaming platforms, i.e. we support all types of SQL joins in all of the conditions you would expect.

 ## Syntax